CodersOS/create/README.md

 # create
 Website to create new iso images.
-You can try it out here at [codersos.github.io/create](https://codersos.github.io/create/).
+You can try it out here at [codersos.github.io/create][site].

 ## Development

 This website uses [Jekyll][jekyll] to build the page.

-You first need to [install Jekyll][install-jekyll].
+### Github Pages

+When you fork the repository, you can view the webpage under your username using [github pages][gh-pages].
+Example:
+- Github user name = "CodersOS"
+- website = "[CodersOS.github.io/create][site]"

+Using Github pages might be slow and changes may not be propagated properly because of the browser cache.
+However, this might be a solution for you, if installing Jekyll in the following chapter does not work.

+### Development on your computer
+You can [install Jekyll][install-jekyll] to see your changes.
 When the installation is done:

 1. Open the command line